View James Ledbetter's Obituary on www.swtimes.com/ and share memories

 James Ledbetter

-He was preceded in death by his wife, Doris LaVerne Ledbetter; a son, James Allen Ledbetter Jr.; his parents, William and Catherine (Mabry) Ledbetter; and several brothers and sisters.

-Funeral service will be 10 a.m.
-Friday, March 29, 2019, graveside at Hall Cemetery in Natural Dam, under the direction of Ocker Funeral Home in Van Buren.
+Graveside service will be 10 a.m.
+Friday at Hall Cemetery in Natural Dam under the direction of Ocker Funeral Home in Van Buren.

-He is survived by two daughters, Amy Ramirez and husband Alex and Kattie Chavarria, all of Fort Smith; one son, Rodney Ledbetter and wife Tabitha of Van Buren; two sisters, Brenda Robison of Muldrow and Lucy Stites of Kibler; four brothers, Arthur Ledbetter of Virginia, Danny and Roger Ledbetter, both of Fort Smith, and Michael Lewis of Camden; 11 grandchildren; and 11 great-grandchildren.
+He is survived by two daughters, Amy Ramirez and Kattie Chavarria, both of Fort Smith; a son, Rodney Ledbetter of Van Buren; two sisters, Brenda Robison of Muldrow and Lucy Stites of Kibler; four brothers, Arthur Ledbetter of Virginia, Danny and Roger Ledbetter, both of Fort Smith, and Michael Lewis of Camden; 11 grandchildren; and 11 great-grandchildren.